 - Please Do Not Throw Sausage Pizza Away

 - People Don’t Need to See Paul Allen

 - Please Do Not Tell Salespeople Anything

 - Please Do Not Teach Stupid People Acronyms

-As you can see, the OSI model can be memorised, both forwards and backwards.
+As you can see, the OSI model can be memorized, both forwards and backward.
 It is also a good idea to come up with your own to help you remember.
 The best mnemonics are easy to remember and add an element of humor as well.